How to Speak English Like a Native Speaker: 5 Practical Tips

 Wouldn’t it be great to be a language chameleon (animal with the ability to change colors)?

-Life would be so much easier if we could just shift our accents, vocabulary and grammar to sound exactly like native English speakers.
+If only we could just change our accents, vocabulary and grammar to sound exactly like native English speakers.

 With these tips, plus patience and practice, you’ll be on your way to becoming a language chameleon in no time.

 Why Learn to Speak English Like a Native Speaker?

-Regardless, language students put years and years into perfecting their speaking skills so they can talk like a native speaker, or at least take their English to the advanced level.
+In fact, language students put years and years into perfecting their speaking skills so they can talk like a native speaker, or at least take their English to the advanced level.

 5 Tricks to Help You Speak English Like a Native

-If you want to learn to speak English like a native speaker, focus on the following four areas:
+If you want to learn how to speak English like a native speaker, here’s what you can do.

 2. Imitate Native Pronunciation

-Okay, so now you have a basic idea of different English accents.
-But how do you go about actually learning native pronunciation?
+Now that you have some idea of what different English accents sound like, how do you go about actually learning native pronunciation?

-One great place to start is watching and imitating authentic English videos.
-These will expose you to real English pronunciation and speaking styles.
-They also give you the chance to study the speakers’ mouth and lip movements so you can imitate them.
+You can start by watching and imitating authentic English videos.
+These will expose you to real English pronunciation and speech.
+They also allow you to study the speakers’ mouth and lip movements so you can imitate them.

-There are tutorial videos (e.g. BBC Pronunciation or Rachel’s English) and software (such as Tell Me More) that show you the English lip and tongue positions for every letter of the alphabet and all the combinations.
+There are also tutorial videos (like BBC Pronunciation and Rachel’s English) as well as software (like Tell Me More), which show you the English lip and tongue positions for every letter of the alphabet and all their combinations.

-I know learning them is tedious, but it’ll help you pronounce words correctly, especially the ones with sounds that don’t exist in your native tongue.
+I know learning them is tedious (repetitive and tiring), but it’ll help you pronounce English words correctly, especially if they have sounds that don’t exist in your native tongue.

-So learn them and practice in front of the mirror.
+So learn them and practice in front of your mirror.
 Do it again and again until it becomes muscle memory (something you can do naturally without thinking).
-You can even try recording yourself to assess your progress!
+You can even try recording yourself to check your progress.

 3. Learn the Flow of English

-One important element is “connected speech.”
-This refers to the way the end of one word and the beginning of the next word sometimes interact in English.
+That’s where “connected speech” comes in.
+Connected speech refers to the way the end of one word and the beginning of the next word interact in English.

 Specifically, a native speaker can:

 - Join two sounds.
-When a word ends in a consonant sound, and the following word begins with the same consonant sound, both sounds are pronounced together as one.
+When a word ends in a consonant sound, and the following word begins with the same consonant sound, both are pronounced as one syllable.

 Example: I’d decide it later.

 - Link two sounds.
-If the first word ends with a consonant and the second word begins with a vowel, a native speaker would connect the consonant with the vowel as if they belong to one word.
+If the first word ends with a consonant and the second word begins with a vowel, a native speaker would connect the consonant with the vowel as though they’re one word.

 Example: I’d like a fried egg.